Fast guide to Polignano a mare

 Terre di San Vito

 Do you want to travel to Polignano a Mare?
 Stop what you are doing now and find a way to fit this winery into your itinerary!
 A ride out of town is a hidden paradise that will let you want more.
-The tasting experience of 5 delicious wines accompanied by delicious local cheeses, homemade food, and “Mamma’s-Sun-Dried-Tomatoes,” which will change your life!
+The tasting experience of 5 delicious wines accompanied by tasty local cheeses, homemade food, and “Mamma’s-Sun-Dried-Tomatoes,” which will change your life!
 On top of everything, the tourist guide (co-owner) is incredibly charismatic, competent, and incredible.
 It is an ideal experience for couples and equally pleasant for a group of friends.
 Do yourselves a favor and book a visit now!

 Ultimately, you can find more info on Trip Advisor or their website.